adinapoli/haskell-exchange-2015/slides/slides.md

 # IRIS Connect

 \note {
 Talk about the company.
 What we do.
-Include Company logo.
+Mention the word "Reflections" (use stats by Chris), which will serve as a link to the next slide.
 }